-Ana Anders worked as a Medical Social Worker in Cuba before coming to the United States.
-A document included with her letter explains that she worked with the CRA from the beginning of the program.
+Ana Anders worked as a medical social worker in Cuba before coming to the United States.
+Here, Anders expresses her thanks to Mrs. Pence for her commitment to the CRA.
 At the time of the letter, Anders had relocated with her husband, a doctor, and their daughter to Washington, D.C.
-She expresses her thanks to Mrs. Pence for her commitment to the CRA, and also her hope to return to a free Cuba.

 Washington, July 26, 1961